Alirio-Mieres/Alirio-Mieres/README.md

 Hello World! 👋

-I am Alirio Mieres, a software developer interested in web development and machine learning.
+I am Alirio Mieres, a software developer interested in web development and AI.

 ## About Me